yuting8902/LLM-Neo/README.md

 ## Quick start

-Our code is basiclly build on  <a href="https://github.com/hiyouga/LLaMA-Factory" target="_blank">LLaMA-Factory</a>, which is a wonderful project and you can find everything you wonder there, thanks for their solid and easy-to-use framework!
+Our code is basiclly build on  <a href="https://github.com/hiyouga/LLaMA-Factory" target="_blank">LLaMA-Factory</a>, which is a tremendous project and you can find everything you wonder there, thanks for their great framwork and nice code!

 ### Environment: